atuchiya/openmpw-transistor-level-examples/README.md

 # Examples of Transistor-Level Simulation for OpenMPW
-- repository: openmpw-transistor-level-examples
+SPDX-License-Identifier: Apache-2.0

-- Author: Akira Tsuchiya (atuchiya)
+Copyright 2023 Akira Tsuchiya (atuchiya)
-- License: Apache License, Version 2.0

-This repository provides examples for transistor-level simulation in OpenMPW program.
+This repository provides examples of transistor-level simulation for OpenMPW (sky130 and gf180mcu).

-- PDKs: SkyWater 130nm (sky130), GlobalFoundries 180nm MCU (gf180mcu)
+- Xschem on [IIC-OSIC-TOOLS](https://github.com/iic-jku/iic-osic-tools) by JKU.
-- Tools: Xschem, jupyter notebook on Google Colab
+- Jupyter-notebook on Google Colab

-Note: Xschem schemtics assume IIC-OSIC-TOOLS by JKU.